SamanShafigh/atomic-react/README.md

 **Note**: In this repo I was trying to play with the concept of atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957).
-The concept of atomic design is about separation of components into atoms/molecules/organisms.
-However I think this kind of separation leaves your team always facing questions such as: "Is this component an atom or a molecule?"
+The concept is about separation of components into folders called atoms, molecules, and organisms.
+I think the disadvantage of this approach is that your team will sometimes face the question such as: "Is this component an atom or a molecule?".

 # Sample React App